ojacoin/ojacoin/README.md

 # What is OJA?
-OJA Coin is a Blockchain using the highly-secure and power-efficient NIST5 algorithm.
+OJA Coin  is a Blockchain using the highly-secure, high-speed, environmentally and cost friendly.
+It's explicitly built to speed up transaction with almost zero fee thanks to its power-efficient NIST5 winning algorithm.
 Combining limited Proof-of-Work, OJA coin (OJA) is unique in its distribution.

 <a name="specifications"></a>
 ## Technical Specifications